-- Copy of transcripts (High School or College)
+- Copy of High School transcript.

-Town & Country Animal Clinic ($500)
+Town & Country Animal Clinic: $500 award

 The State 4-H Program in Oregon offers scholarships to college-bound high school seniors who are currently enrolled in the Oregon 4-H program, and have been members for a minimum of three years, including the current year.